e-cite/f2b-sophosxg/README.md

 ## Configuration
 Configuration is done in three steps:
-- Create API user on SophosXG
+- Create API user on Sophos XG
-- Configure `f2b-sophosxg.py` to be able to access SophosXG API
+- Configure `config.json` with a valid configuration to access Sophos XG API
 - Configure Fail2ban to use `sophosxg.conf` as actions

-### SophosXG Configuration
+### Sophos XG Configuration
 - Allow access to the Sophos XG API from the Fail2ban hosts:
   - "Backup & Firmware" / "API":
   - Enable "API configuration"